Voting and Civic Participation

 - Hold a community information night to inform community members why voting is important

-- Meet with lawmakers (or write a letter)
+- Meet with lawmakers or write a Letter to Your Representative

 - Research and report on the history and current status of the Voting Rights Act